avinor/tau/README.md

 }
 ```

-6. Running `tau init` now will in additon to downloading module also create a `tau_override.tf` file in module directory that configures the backend.
+6. Running `tau init` will now in additon to downloading module also create a `tau_override.tf` file in module directory that configures the backend.

 7. If using multiple subscriptions and environments we might want to ensure this module is deployed in correct environment.
-Define an `environment_variables` block to set some env vars.
+Define an `environment_variables` block to set some env vars for terraform commands.

 ```terraform
 environment_variables {